Acupuncture for Treating Anxiety

 What is Anxiety?

-Anxiety is the body and brain’s natural reaction to emergencies.
-Everyone sometimes experiences certain anxiety levels, such as before an exam, speaking in front of an audience or stressful situations.
-Still, usually, the anxiety is temporary and does not impair one’s quality of life.
+Anxiety is the body and brain’s natural reaction to emergencies, triggering the fight-or-flight response.
+Everyone experiences anxiety at some point—whether before an exam, speaking in front of an audience, or other high-pressure situations.
+Typically, this type of anxiety is temporary and does not significantly affect quality of life.

 acupuncture for anxiety